Skip to content

 Take the Free Defense Score

-26 questions your DUI attorney hopes you never ask, a case stage roadmap, red flag checklist, and a case progress scorecard.
+26 questions that change how your next attorney meeting goes, a case stage roadmap, red flag checklist, and a case progress scorecard.
 Instant PDF download — calibrated for Connecticut DUI defendants.

 Important: This page provides general legal information about Connecticut DUI laws as of the date of publication.
 Laws change frequently.
 This is not legal advice.
-Consult a Connecticut-licensed attorney for guidance specific to your case.
+For guidance specific to your case, speaking with a Connecticut-licensed attorney is one option, or take the free Masked Researcher’s First Read to see where your case stands.